Salomé de Bahia

-Salomé de Bahia is a Brazilian vocalist, living in Paris, France.
+Salomé de Bahia (born 23 June 1945) is a Brazilian vocalist.

+Biography

-De Bahia musical career started in 1958.
-She met Parisian DJ and producer Bob Sinclar in 1997 in Paris jazz cafe Chez Felix.
-De Bahia has gained wider popularity in 1998 when she started to cooperate with Bob Sinclar and they released the compilation Sun Sun on Sony records.
-She also adopted songs from Stevie Wonder's "Another Star", listed as "Outro Lugar", and Barry Manilow's "Copacabana".
+Salomé de Bahia was born on 23 June 1945 in Salvador.
+She lives in Paris.
+De Bahia's musical career started in 1958.
+She met Parisian DJ and producer Bob Sinclar in 1997 in jazz cafe Chez Felix in Paris.
+De Bahia gained wider popularity in 1998 when she started to cooperate with Sinclar and they released the compilation Sun Sun on Sony records.
+She also adopted songs such as Stevie Wonder's "Another Star", listed as "Outro Lugar", as well as Barry Manilow's "Copacabana".
 She is a versatile singer and sings in various musical genres like bossa nova, salsa, jazz and electronic music.